Momentary happiness

 • Happiness comes from temporal, external events, observations and actions.
 Joy lies in you and comes from the work of the Holy Spirit.

-Because God created us to communion with himself, nothing else can satisfy our souls and bring us lasting joy.
-By faith, Jesus lives in us and we in him.
-Because we no longer live for ourselves, we can rejoice in all situations, even in suffering (James 1,2), uniting with Jesus who suffered for us.
-Despite his great suffering in prison, Paul wrote in Philippians 4,4: "Rejoice that you belong to Jesus Christ.
+Because God created us for communion with himself, nothing else can satisfy our souls and bring us lasting joy.
+Through faith, Jesus lives in us, and we in him.
+Because we no longer live for ourselves, we can rejoice in all circumstances, even in suffering.
+(Jakobus 1,2), uniting ourselves with Jesus, who suffered for us.
+Despite his great suffering in prison, Paul wrote in Philipper 4,4: "Rejoice that you belong to Jesus Christ.
 And I want to say it again: Rejoice!"

 We do not yet see Christ as clearly as we would like.
 We live in slums, so to speak, and it's hard to imagine places we've never been.
 We are too busy trying to survive the slum to enter God's glory (see our article The Joy of Salvation).
 The joy of eternity makes it possible to understand the sufferings of this life as opportunities to receive grace, to know God, and to trust Him more deeply.
 We come to appreciate the joys of eternity even more after struggling with the bondage of sin and all the difficulties of this life.
 We will appreciate glorified bodies even more after experiencing the pain of our physical bodies.
 I believe that's why Karl Barth said, "Joy is the simplest form of gratitude."
 We can be thankful that joy was established before Jesus.
 She enabled Jesus to endure the cross.
 Likewise, joy was also set before us.